jekkos/netboot-osx/README.md

 You will need to server the files using dnsmasq and the included dnsmasq.conf file.
 Basic commands to get up and running are the following.

-The (original post)[http://lists.thekelleys.org.uk/pipermail/dnsmasq-discuss/2010q1/003638.html] was found in the dnsmasq mailing lists, which contains a more or less working config file to server macs with a netboot image.
+The [original post](http://lists.thekelleys.org.uk/pipermail/dnsmasq-discuss/2010q1/003638.html) was found in the dnsmasq mailing lists, which contains a more or less working config file to server macs with a netboot image.

 NFS root filesystem
 -------------------
 The actual filesystem will be sent through a specific DHCP option to the requesting client, after the bootloader files have been transferred and loaded into memory.
-This image can be created for free with just an existing os x installation using os x server or (DeployStudio)[http://www.deploystudio.com].
+This image can be created for free with just an existing os x installation using os x server or [DeployStudio](http://www.deploystudio.com).

 Apple's broken tftp implementation
 ----------------------------------